CKAY-9/village/README.md

 There are currently three different types of tasks: math (simple equations you need to answer correctly in a time limit), craft (given materials and must craft a specific item), trivia (both general and Minecraft related), and custom (you are able to create your own questions/answers).

+## Features

+Village is full of features to ensure that gameplay is as smooth as possible

+### Editor

+Before playing Village, you'll want to have a map you can play in.
+The Village Editor allows server operators to place tasks, create and link vents together, and similar actions.

+These editors can be accessed via the `/village task` and `/village vent` commands.

+To exit the editor, simply use right click the exit tool or use the command `/village no-edit`.

+### Tasks

+As mentioned before, there are tasks in Village.
+These are no necessary to gameplay and do not provide a win condition; however, if there are tasks and all of them are completed, the Villagers will receive compasses that point to closest Mob.

+The generic tasks provided to are math (represented by a smithing table), trivia (represented by a lectern), and crafting (represented and uses a crafting table).

+#### Math Task

+A math task consists of two numbers, a and b, and a operand (e.g. +, -, *).
+The Villager will be asked to solve a random equation made up of two numbers (-10, 10) and one of the three operators (division isn't included because rounding feels unfair).

+Example: `What is -9 * 5?` The Villager will then type the answer in chat (not shown)

+#### Trivia Task

+A trivia task is a simple trivia question relating to general knowledge and Minecraft.
+General knowledge is a pretty subjective category, so I focused on Minecraft more, but hopefully it's fine.

+Example: `Do pigs fly (yes/no)?` The Villager will then type the answer in chat (not shown)

+#### Craft Task

+A craft task requires the Villager to craft a specified item.
+They are given the required materials to craft the item.

+Example: `Craft: DIAMOND HOE` The Villager will craft a diamond hoe in any crafting table

+#### Custom Task

+A custom task is something server operators can add to Village.
+They are just custom versions of the three generic tasks but can be made to be whatever you want.

+### Debugging

+Although a "secondary" feature, Village does offer a developer mode and verbose loggin with it's config.
+Developer mode will ignore certain checks and similar things that would otherwise interfere with testing, make sure this is disabled if you just want to create and play Village.
+Verbose logging logs a large majority of interactions and things realting to Village, can be useful for debugging and knowing what's going on in-game.